wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 On clients with multiple interfaces, the client MUST only send the packet on the network interface that has the address being registered, even if it has multiple interfaces with different addresses.
 If the same address is configured on multiple interfaces, then the client MUST send ADDR-REG-INFORM each time the address is configured on an interface that did not previously have it, and refresh each registration independently from the others.

 The client MUST only send the ADDR-REG-INFORM message for valid ({{!RFC4862}}) addresses of global scope ({{!RFC4007}}).
 This includes ULA addresses, which are defined in {{!RFC4193}} to have global scope.
+This also includes statically assigned addresses of global scope (such addresses are considered to be valid indefinitely).
 The client MUST NOT send the ADDR-REG-INFORM message for addresses configured by DHCPv6.

 The client SHOULD NOT send the ADDR-REG-INFORM message if it has not received any Router Advertisement message with either M or O flags set to 1.